 Voter Registration and Election Deadlines Outside California

-The California Statewide Direct Primary Election is June 5, 2018.
-If you want to vote in the primary, the registration deadline is May 21, 2018.
+The California General Election is November 6, 2018.
+If you want to vote, the registration deadline is October 22, 2018.

 California Voter Registration